 The massive building used to be the industrial spot for tram building.
 After years of renovation and repurposing, it’s been completely redone into a library, local goods weekend market, boutique hotel, and of course an insanely good food hall.
 Looking for a perfect, but easy date night?
 Pair your dinner and drinks with a movie at their cozy cinema Filmhallen!
 A delicious gem of a place you definitely need to try.

 Interested in the NXT best museum in Amsterdam?
-Located in the northern neighborhoods of Amsterdam is the visually pleasing museum called NXT.
+Located in the northern neighbourhoods of Amsterdam is the visually pleasing museum called NXT.
 What’s unique about NXT?
 You won’t find any paintings or historical figures to examine.
 Their whole thing is focused on new media art, combining technology and innovation to create an immersive and futuristic world.

 You’ll enter 12 different rooms with different themes on technology, moving shapes, and sounds.
 Two of the highlights are the rooms appearing like a bunch of security cameras, and a room full of mirrors - giving off real outer space vibes!
 After you’re finished you can stop in the museum bar for delicious fruity drinks, to chat with friends and reflect on everything witnessed in the exhibits.
+Get your tickets here.

 Who doesn’t love a good barcade?
 Bring out your competitive side for the half bar, half arcade with all the cool 80s vibes you could need.
 This place is perfect for a first date or a night out with friends.
 They’ve got the classic coin-opted games like foosball, air hockey, and pinball.
 If you want something more modern, try out the racing games, or have a dance off on the Dance, Dance Revolution mat!
 It’s become a beloved spot for locals—so much so that they’ve just opened up a new location!